DHyperYT/cod-cw-mw-launcher/README.md

 - Plays the respective game's main theme in the background, and can be muted
 - Launcher freezes when you launch a game so it won't use cpu power until you finish playing
 - manage your default mw operators within the launcher (will only apply on first launch until you press delete user data is deleted or when you change the dll)
-- Manage your default loadouts (same thing as operator editor applies)
+- Manage your default mw loadouts (same thing as operator editor applies)
 - Download .cfgs

 # Credits